deechris27/deechris27/README.md

 ![](https://komarev.com/ghpvc/?username=deechris27&color=green)

 ## I'm a Wanderlust traveller, Foodie, Developer and a Trainer!
-- 🔭 I’m currently working on some algorithms!
+- 🔭 I’m currently into Gen AI!
 - 🌱 I’ve plans to learn everything 🤣
 - 👯 I’m hoping to be able to invent something.
 - 🥅 Goals: Code, Travel, Eat, Explore.